The Valkyrians: History

-Stupido Records and Pork Pie Records released the band's second album, The Beat of Our Street, in 2009.
-It climbed up to number 29 in the charts.
-The band went on a tour that lasted the best part of a year: Finland, the Czech Republic, Germany, Austria, Poland, Slovenia, Croatia, the Netherlands, Belgium, and Sweden were toured by the band.
+In 2009, the band's second album, The Beat of Our Street, was jointly released by Stupido Records and Pork Pie Records.
+The album reached number 29 on the charts.
+Following its release, the band embarked on an extensive tour lasting nearly a year, with performances in Finland, the Czech Republic, Germany, Austria, Poland, Slovenia, Croatia, the Netherlands, Belgium, and Sweden.

 Punkrocksteady was released on August 10, 2011.